tssan/cftutorials/content/Tutorials/static-page-generator.md

 Open your browser and go to: `http://127.0.0.1:8000`

-There other 2 most usefull commands you should know:
+These are 2 most usefull commands you should know:

 `pelican content` - this will generate blog website and put it in `output` folder